pingcap/docs/tidb-cloud/tidb-cloud-faq.md

 ### What versions of TiDB are supported on TiDB Cloud?

-- Starting from June 20, 2023, the default TiDB version for new TiDB Dedicated clusters is v6.5.3.
+- Starting from July 25, 2023, the default TiDB version for new TiDB Dedicated clusters is v7.1.1.
 - Starting from March 7, 2023, the default TiDB version for new TiDB Serverless clusters is v6.6.0.

 For more information, see [TiDB Cloud Release Notes](/tidb-cloud/tidb-cloud-release-notes.md).